jeremyomer/KidneyExchange.jl/README.md

 ## Input data

-The package provides a parser (function `read_kep_file`) for the instances of the [PrefLib](https://www.preflib.org/dataset/00036) publicly shared by John P. Dickerson and described in the article
+The package provides a parser (function `read_kep_file`) for the instances of the [PrefLib](https://www.preflib.org/dataset/00036) library publicly shared by John P. Dickerson and described in the article
 *Optimizing Kidney Exchange with Transplant Chains: Theory and Reality.* John P. Dickerson, Ariel D. Procaccia, Tuomas Sandholm; Proceedings of AAMAS; 2012.
 These instances must be downloaded from the PrefLib [website](https://www.preflib.org/dataset/00036) and stored in the data/preflib folder before solving them with various algorithms of the package.